chaosbot/Chaos/README.md

 #### Q: What happens if ChaosBot merges bad code and doesn't start again?
 A: Errors can happen, and in the interest of keeping things interesting, ChaosBot will manually be restarted and the death counter will be incremented.

-#### Q: What is "general approval" from the community?
-A: Users must vote on your PR, through either a comment or reaction, or a accept/reject pull request review.
-See [Voting](https://github.com/chaosbot/Chaos/blob/master/README.md#voting).

 #### Q: What if ChaosBot has a problem that can't be solved by a PR?
 A: Please open a [project issue](https://github.com/chaosbot/Chaos/issues) and a